The following Tax practice note provides comprehensive and up to date legal information covering:

 This Practice Note is about the tax implications of a statutory demerger.

-The most straightforward way to carry out a demerger involves a company (the target company) declaring a dividend in specie of the shares of a subsidiary (the demerged subsidiary).
+It is possible to carry out a demerger by a company (the target company) declaring a dividend in specie of the shares of a subsidiary (the demerged subsidiary).

 The dividend can be paid (and the shares in the demerged subsidiary transferred) either:

 directly to some or all of the target company's shareholders (a direct statutory demerger), or

 indirectly to one or more other companies (the transferee company or companies), which then issue shares to some or all of the target company's shareholders in proportion to their original shareholdings (an indirect statutory demerger, sometimes known as a three-cornered demerger)

 An indirect statutory demerger can also be achieved by the target company transferring a trade or trades to one or more other companies that then issue shares to some or all of the target company's shareholders in proportion to their original shareholdings.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 What is rescission of a contract?The remedy of rescission is available to a party whose consent, in entering into a contract, has been invalidated in some way:•the effect of rescinding a contract is to extinguish it and restore the parties to their pre-contractual positions•the main grounds of